isamplesorg/vocabulary_learning/README.md

 Data link: https://collections.nmnh.si.edu/ipt/resource?r=nmnh_material_sample

 ## Process (update)
-1. selecting 4 fields in the core data table.
+1. selecting 5 fields in the core data table.
    - collectionCode: contains 7 different values, "Invertebrate Zoology", "Fishes", "Amphibian %26 Reptiles", "Birds", "Botany", "Entomology" and "Mammals".
    - habitat: the habitat of the record sample.
    - higherGeography: the broad geography information.
    - locality: the location where the record was found in detail.
-   **New** using the new field "higherClassification"
-   - higherClassification: the taxom of the records.
+   - **New field:** higherClassification: the taxon of the records.
 2. Manually mapping the top 149 DwC-A records to iSamples sampledFeature with at most 2 sampledFeature labels as the simple cases according to the 4 field we chose.
    - convert the 119 mapping records to fastText format as simple_trainSet. [simple_trainSet](data/DwC_simple.train)
    - convert the 30 mapping records to fastText format as testSet. [testSet](data/DwC_simple.valid)